Heartwarming: Steven Universe

 - The Oh Crap! look shared between Ruby and Sapphire when Steven storms off.
-Argument or no argument, Garnet never wants to hurt Steven.
+Argument or no argument, Garnet never wants to hurt Steven and so her components.

 - While their argument gets much more focus, we get quick insights into Ruby and Sapphire's individual connections to Steven — appropriately, they're Garnet's reactions split down the middle.
 In short, Sapphire apparently provides Garnet's parental side, while Ruby confers the respect and belief Garnet has in him.

-- Sapphire tries to be both reassuring and practical, assuring him that the conflict won't last and downplaying the drama, as many responsible parents would.
+- Sapphire tries to be both reassuring and practical, assuring him that the conflict won't last and downplaying the drama, as many parents would.
 Basically, she tries to avoid involving him in the fight.
-However, when Steven's upset, she immediately realizes why he's upset...and the part she and Ruby have played in upsetting him.
+However, when Steven's upset, she immediately realizes why he's upset... and the part she and Ruby have played in upsetting him.